webiny/docs.webiny.com/docs/guides/headless-nextjs-tutorial.md

 ##### 2. Content Delivery API URL

 The Headless CMS app exposes data via the Content Delivery API, which is a simple GraphQL API that dynamically updates its schema on content model changes that you make.
-Once you've deployed your API stack (using the `yarn webiny deploy api` command), you should be able to find the Content Delivery API URL in the console output:
+Once you have deployed your API stack (using the `yarn webiny deploy api` command), you should be able to find the Content Delivery API URL in the console output:

 ![Headless CMS API URLs](/img/guides/headless-nextjs-tutorial/headless-cms-api-url.png)